Biden announces heavy artillery, other weapons for Ukraine

 Associated Press

-WASHINGTON (AP) — President Joe Biden on Thursday announced an additional $800 million in military aid to help Ukraine fight back in its strong but increasingly difficult battle against the Russian invasion, but he also warned that Congress will need to approve even more assistance if the U.S. is to keep up its crucial support.
+WASHINGTON (AP) — President Joe Biden pledged an additional $1.3 billion Thursday for new weapons and economic assistance to help Ukraine in its strong but increasingly difficult battle against the Russian invasion, and he promised to seek much more from Congress to keep the guns, ammunition and cash flowing.

-The new military package includes much needed heavy artillery, 144,000 rounds of ammunition and drones for the escalating battle in the Donbas region of eastern Ukraine.
-It builds on roughly $2.6 billion in military assistance that Biden had previously approved.

-The aid, Biden said, will be sent “directly to the front lines of freedom.”
+The latest military aid, Biden said, will be sent “directly to the front lines of freedom.”

 “Putin is banking on us losing interest,” Biden said.
 The Russian president is betting that “Western unity will crack … and once again we’re going to prove him wrong.”